openages/if_releases/README.md

 # IF

-AI with body, beyond intelligence.
+Beyond intelligence, ai with body.

 ## Features